wyvernlock/github-stalker/README.md

 ## Setup

 1. Clone this repository.
 2. Duplicate the .env.example file located at /internal/.env-example and rename it to .env in the same directory.
-Then, Replace GITHUB_TOKEN with your personal access token and GITHUB_USERNAME with your GitHub username in the .env file.
+Replace GITHUB_TOKEN with your personal access token and GITHUB_USERNAME with your GitHub username in the .env file.
 3. Run `go mod tidy` to install dependencies.

 ## Usage